Joe Doyle, Intellectual Property Manager, Enterprise Ireland outlines the impact Brexit will have on Intellectual Property

 Furthermore, there are several unregistered forms of IP where things are potentially even less predictable.
 Unregistered rights refer to things like copyright, trade secrets, and unregistered designs, the protection of which depends very much on certain legal frameworks and institutions in each member state.
 The intention, post Brexit, is that the UK will replicate EU directives, but due to legal and institutional complexity, it may not be possible to achieve harmony in the presence of a border.

 Of course, there is also the issues of patents.
 The withdrawal agreement is silent on this one, largely because the European Patent Office is not an EU institution.
 However, the EU Unitary Patent and Unified Patent Court, which have been the subject of a 40-year EU negotiation (take note Brexit negotiators), are due to come into force later this year.
 As Brexit has significant implications for these, their future is uncertain.

 What can I do to prepare?

-No one can predict how the post Brexit IP world will look but attempts are being made to patch over the fault lines before 29th March 2019.
+No one can predict how the post Brexit IP world will look but attempts are being made to patch over the fault lines.
 Early tremors have passed largely unnoticed but the ‘IP earth’ beneath exports to the UK will move.
 Maybe the main event will even pass unnoticed, but the aftershocks may be severe and long lasting, and by then it might be too late do something about it.